 Barnes & Noble also offers academic and staff employees, retirees, and graduate assistants a 10% discount on all merchandise, except adopted textbooks, special orders, sale books, class and alumni rings, computer software, periodicals, discounted merchandise, computer hardware, stamps, health and beauty aids, food snacks, and beverages.
 You must present for IU ID card to receive this discount.
 Sales tax will be charged.

-Jack Baker, the Facility Engineer, is responsible for all building improvements, renovations, repairs, and janitorial requests.
+Matt Kovach, the Facility Engineer, is responsible for all building improvements, renovations, repairs, and janitorial requests.
 His office is located in the Business Office (C115).
-Jack's areas of responsibility include: ventilation, air conditioning, heating, water, and electricity.
+Matt's areas of responsibility include: ventilation, air conditioning, heating, water, and electricity.

-If maintenance/repair is required during normal working hours (8 a.m.–5 p.m., Monday–Friday), call the Business Office (5-9043) and describe the problem or come to the Business Office Receptionist Desk and speak to the Office Assistant, Gayla Bradfield, or Sarah Collins.
+If maintenance/repair is required during normal working hours (8 a.m.–5 p.m., Monday–Friday), call the Business Office (5-9043) and describe the problem or visit the Business Office Receptionist Desk.
 You can also complete the Building Repairs Request Form which is electronically submitted to the Business Office.
 In an EMERGENCY where prompt response is indicated, be sure that URGENCY is conveyed.
 During non-business hours, call the Physical Plant Control Center (5-8728) for urgent repairs or emergencies.

 The department tries to maximize the value of the use of bulletin boards.
 Therefore, postings on the departmental bulletin boards are controlled by specific offices as listed below.
 This is necessary to keep them current and under some control.
 Posted material should have a date for removal affixed by the individual in charge of the posting.